A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 If you're applying as a couple or two or more members of one household, you'll only have to pay one £79 registration fee, but each of you will need to meet the local connection test.

-If you're applying on behalf of an association, each member must pay a £79 registration fee and meet the local connection test.
+If you're applying on behalf of an association, each member must pay a £79 registration fee and meet the local connection test - you or each member of your organisation needs to either:

 Planning - webform - Customer and self-build register application